Oneness Pentecostalism

 Trinitarian Language Masking a Oneness Understanding of God

-Norman James often used a personal analogy to explain the nature of God: “I sign checks as Norman James, but I have the titles of father and son.”
-This illustration, though simple and memorable, reflects a classic Oneness (or Modalist) understanding of God in which “Father,” “Son,” and “Holy Spirit” are not distinct divine persons but different roles or titles of a single divine individual.
+For example, Norman James frequently used a personal analogy to explain the nature of God: “I sign checks as Norman James, but I have the titles of father and son.”
+This illustration, though simple and memorable, reflects a classic Oneness (or modalistic) understanding of God.
+In this framework, “Father,” “Son,” and “Holy Spirit” are not eternally distinct divine persons, but different titles or roles belonging to a single divine individual.
+His analogy describes roles or titles God takes on, rather than real, eternal distinctions within God Himself.

-Within historic Trinitarian Christianity, however, God is not one person wearing three different labels; He is one God in three co-eternal, co-equal persons who relate to one another in love from all eternity.
+Within historic Trinitarian Christianity, God is not three gods, nor one person wearing three different labels; He is one undivided divine essence eternally shared by three co-equal, co-eternal persons who relate to one another in love from all eternity.
 James’s analogy collapses this relational Triune life into a solitary being with shifting titles - a view the early church repeatedly rejected.

 While James presented this analogy as a helpful clarification, it likely reflected the theological framework he himself had received during his early life in Ohio, where Oneness Pentecostalism had a notable presence during his formative years.
 Whether through direct exposure or through broader currents of teaching, this modalistic framework shaped the way he spoke about God and contributed to the doctrinal foundations he established at Wellspring Church.